MATRIX30/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This README.md file is meant to provide information about the functioning of the various scripts in this repository
 	0) 0.<0>: this file creats an alias ls that has value rm *
+	1) 1-hello_you: this file prints hello user, where user is the current linux user
+	2)